Skip to main content

 Surgical anesthesia is the rare scenario where pharmacogenomics changes immediate, life-affecting outcomes.
 Which CYP combination you carry decides whether standard dosing fits or whether the anesthesia team has reason to adjust — information that belongs in the conversation before any planned procedure.

 Anesthetics Metabolism is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the detoxification pathways spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the detoxification pathways spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →